gavinschultz/gavinschultz.github.io/_posts/2015-02-05-C0AE-C0E1-initialize-galaxy-i.md

 C0CC: 25 F7        BCS $C0C5  Call random_next() until A >= 8
 ```

-This iterates the random_next() function until it gives us a number that's not equal zero and then, subsequently, until it's a number greater than or equal to 8.
+This iterates the random_next() function until it gives us a number that's not equal to zero and then, subsequently, until it's a number greater than or equal to 8.
 (Note that the `BCS` -- "branch on carry set" -- is the reverse counterpart to the `BCC` seen at `$C0B7`.)

 I have to again be critical here: is the `BEQ` ("branch on zero") necessary?
 I'd say not; the `BCS` checking for a number less than 8 surely covers exactly the same case.